zerodevapp/zerodev-docs/docs/use-wallets/pay-gas-in-erc20.md

 }})
 ```

-Three distinct situations may arise when utilizing paying gas in ERC20 in tandem with gas sponsoring policies:
-1. If your project does not specify any gas sponsoring policy, then the AA wallet owner pays the gas with their ERC20 tokens.
+Note that [gas sponsoring policies](/use-wallets/pay-gas-for-users) override ERC20 paymaster settings.
+That is:

-2. If your project specifies gas sponsoring policies and the transaction is non-compliant, then the AA wallet owner pays the gas with their ERC20 tokens.
+- If no gas sponsoring policy covers the transaction, then the AA wallet owner pays the gas with their ERC20 tokens.
-3. If your project specifies gas sponsoring policies and the transaction is compliant, then you are paying (sponsoring) the gas.
+- If any gas sponsoring policy covers the transaction, then you (the developer) sponsor the gas.

-ZeroDev currently supports:

-- USDC
-- PEPE (mainnet only)
-- DAI (upcoming)